arcalinea/twitter-ssb-import/README.md

 5. Start [Patchwork](https://github.com/ssbc/patchwork) in another window.

-6. Run `node import.js` to run import script.
+6. Run `npm start`.
 You will be prompted to preview the tweets being added, and delete ones you do not want imported.
 Tweets will be chronologically sorted, and posted from earliest to latest.

 **Warning:** This is a preliminary implementation, use at your own risk.